NorwoodAndBrixtonFoodbank/nbf-website/docs/disaster-recovery-plan.md

 ## Overview
 A backup of the dev database is taken every hour using a GitHub workflow.
 See the workflow definition for the commands to generate backup files.
 When a disaster strikes where the dev database needs to be restored, follow this guide.

+## Decrypting data backup file
+The data backup file is encrypted to protect sensitive information.
+The encrypted backup file can be decrypted using the backup decryption repository.

 ## Restoring Supabase with a backup
 - Create a new Supabase project in the same organisation as the original Supabase project
   - generate a DB password and add it to Keeper